utshomax/postman-docs/src/pages/docs/postman-flows/flows-intro/building-your-first-flow.md

 <!-- vale Postman.Vocab = NO -->

-After the above steps are completed, the flow runs and logs all the Pokémon to the console.
+After completing the above steps, select **Run**.
+The flow runs and logs all the Pokémon to the console.

 <!-- vale Postman.Vocab = YES -->